-As discussed in Appendix I to the Supplement, "Federal Programs Excluded from the Portions of 2 CFR Part 200," LIHEAP is exempt from the provisions of the OMB cost principles.
+As discussed in Appendix I of the OMB Compliance Supplement, "Programs Excluded from the Former A-102 Common Rule/Portions of 2 CFR Part 200," LIHEAP is exempt from the provisions of the OMB cost principles.
 State cost principles requirements apply to LIHEAP.